The Holy Family Chapel

 Stained-Glass Windows

-Colorful stained glass lines the chapel, sharing the symbols and traditions of Holy Cross with all who pause to take it in.
+Colorful stained glass windows, by the artists at Henningers, line the chapel—sharing the symbols and traditions of Holy Cross with all who pause to take it in.

 Standrebust